 Main symptoms of manic episodes

-- Decreased need for sleep: You may wake up feeling well-rested after only a few hours of sleep.
+- Less need for sleep—waking up well-rested after only a few hours of sleep.

-- Racing thoughts: Your thoughts may seem to jump from one thing to another without clear connections.
+- Racing thoughts—thoughts may jump from one topic to another without a clear connection.

 Main symptoms of depressive episodes